niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Lavanya's Personal Page.md

 https://github.com/lkandukuri/Factory-Pattern

-# Week #3: Implementing a design pattern to suit features of the game, designing activity diagram for the game.
+# Week #3: Evaluating a new design pattern, designing activity diagram for the game.

-1. Evaluated the Decorator design pattern for implementing a new feature in our game.
+1. Evaluated the Decorator design pattern which is useful for implementing a new game feature.

     Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
 This type       of design pattern comes under structural pattern as this pattern acts as a wrapper to existing class.